groland11/do-restarting/README.md

 Similar to "needs-restarting" in Red Hat Enterprise Linux, do-restarting actually restarts the services that need to be restarted.
 - Does not rely on "needs-restarting -s" as this does not seem to work reliably.
 Instead do-restarting provides its own mapping of process names to service names.
 - Comprehensive debugging output.
 Debugging mode does not restart the services.
-- Supports blacklisting and whitelisting of services in a configuration file
+- Supports blacklisting and whitelisting of services in configuration file
+- Individual configuration for each service: Day of week and hours allowed for restart, pre- and post-command

 ## Usage
 ```
 ./do-restarting.py -h
-usage: do-restarting.py [-h] [-q] [-d] [-c CONFIGFILE] [-v] [-V]
+usage: do-restarting.py [-h] [-d] [-c CONFIGFILE] [-V]

 Restart all services that need to be restarted

 optional arguments:
   -h, --help            show this help message and exit
-  -q, --quiet           only display error messages and certificate file names
   -d, --debug           generate additional debug information
   -c CONFIGFILE, --configfile CONFIGFILE
                         configuration file (default: /usr/local/etc/do-restarting.conf)